meteor-blog/meteor-blog/index.md

 {% endhighlight %}

-In your templates, you can use these Handlebars helpers provided by the package to display blog posts with some basic markup:
+In your templates, you can use these Handlebars helpers provided by the package to display blog posts with some basic, semantic markup:

 {% assign bi = '{{blogIndex}}' %}
 {% assign bs = '{{blogShow}}' %}